jake-billings/quick-crypt/README.md

 Checkout the live preview on Firebase hosting: https://quick-crypt.firebaseapp.com

+## Encryption Strategy
+Encryption using a password has been abstracted to the `encrytion.service.ts` service.
+Currently, the service wraps the Stanford encryption library using `sjcl.json.encrypt()` as a simple encryption solution.

 ## Status
 This is currently a work-in-progress repository.
 As a result, it is lacking in testing, documentation, and styling.